vetal-esher/MT32-DIT/README.md

 <p>Schematically, the plan of the entire project was drawn like this:</p>
 <p><img src="images/profit.png"></p>
 <p>
-There is only one magic figure involved in this plan, and here, I will honestly say, giant constructions from a heap of logic come to mind, which must be performed task of mixing digital streams.
+There is only one magic figure involved in this plan, and here, I will honestly say, giant constructions from a heap of logic come to mind, which must perform the task of mixing digital streams.
 I was told that I should stop doing garbage and learn a programmable FPGA.
 All of the PCM and INH/A/B/C signals are CMOS-level, so we need to convert them to TTL by CD4050B.
 By the way, we will get fixed levels of INH after CD4050:
 </p>
 <p><img src="images/after4050.png"></p>
 <h4>DIT</h4>